AsahiLinux/docs/m1n1:User-Guide.md

 Note that this state is less secure, as any installed OS can alter the `boot-args` property.
 Reset your boot policy with `bputil -nc` and then use `kmutil` to install m1n1 again to go back to the original state of requiring authentication to enable this feature.

 To break into proxy mode, the host needs to *open* the USB ACM device (either of the 2 will do).
-This can be done by e.g. running a serial terminal in a loop on the secondary interface (which you might want for the hypervisor anyway):
+This can be done by e.g. running a serial terminal in a loop on the secondary interface (which you might want for the hypervisor anyway): _Note: for macOS use_ `/dev/cu.usbmodemP_01`

 ```
 while true; do